Raknoche/Raknoche.github.io/_posts/2016-08-03-PoGo-Series-Making a Choropleth Map.md

 ```

-We can import all of the information we collected above into Bokeh by feeding it in a as a dict to Bokeh's '`ColumnDataSource` method.
+We can import all of the information we collected above into Bokeh by feeding it in a as a dict to Bokeh's `ColumnDataSource` method.

 ```python